Facts & Figures

 About the Clonakilty Nereda WwTW

-Clonakilty, sometimes referred to as Clon, is a town in County Cork, Ireland, located at the head of the tidal Clonakilty Bay.
+Clonakilty, sometimes referred to as Clon, is a town located at the head of the tidal Clonakilty Bay.
 Clonakilty wastewater treatment plant (WWTP) is sited in County Cork, the second most populous county in Ireland.
 The municipal plant serves a population equivalent of 23,000.